enigosi/providers/README.md

 **API** - https://codingchalangeapi.now.sh
 **APP** - https://codingchalangeapp.now.sh
-(When not used for a while it might take for them fews more seconds to boot)
+(When not used for a while it may take a few additional seconds to boot)

 ## Project
 Project is writeen in typescript and split into three main directories